streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Some quests will require photos for their interface.

 Photos must be available on open license - so not every photo found on the Internet is usable.
 You can either take your own photo or find an existing freely licensed photo.
+Licenses acceptable for photos are public domain, CC-0, CC-BY and CC-BY-SA licenses.

 Good places to find freely licensed images are [Geograph](https://www.geograph.org.uk/) and [Wikimedia Commons](https://commons.wikimedia.org/).